wabbajack-tools/wabbajack/README.md

   * Any tools installed in the MO2 folder.
 Want your users to have BethIni or xEdit?
 Just put them in a folder inside the MO2 install folder
   * ENBseries files that exist in the game folder
   * SKSE install
-* The following situations are automatically detected and handled by the automated binary patcher
+* The following situations are automatically detected and handled by the automated binary patcher (not an exhaustive list)
   * ESP cleaning
   * form 44 conversion
   * ESP to ESL conversion